The reason for "abnormal" is that youth is a bizarre practice.

 : Chapter One

-I want the first meeting after many years to be more elegant, so I suggested to a nearby café.
+I want the first meeting after many years to be more elegant, so I suggested to meet at a nearby café.

 And once there is a slight pull to connect to the present, it becomes the most deadly ; for example, every time I flip through past photos, I see myself with a week’s worth of unshaven beard.